-LoadRunner Running Vusers graph provides the complete information of how many users are active or running at any particular time of the test.
+The LoadRunner Running Vusers graph provides complete information on how many users are active or running at any particular time of the test.
 It means this graph provides information about the number of users currently accessing the application.
 This is a simple but very important graph.
-I am saying it ‘simple’ because you can easily read this graph if you have basic knowledge of reading a graph.
-Now, why I am saying this is an important graph because this graph is merged with many other graphs like error per second, throughput, latency, response time graph etc. to identify the bottleneck.
+I am saying it is ‘simple’ because you can easily read this graph if you have basic knowledge of reading a graph.
+Now, I am saying this is an important graph because this graph is merged with many other graphs like error per second, throughput, latency, response time graph etc. to identify the bottleneck.

-- X-axis: This graph having elapsed time on X-axis.
+- X-axis: This graph has elapsed time on the X-axis.
 The elapsed time may be relative time or actual time as per the graph’s setting.
-This also shows a complete duration of your test.
-When you apply the ‘Scenario Elapsed Time’ filter then X-axis shows the time only for the selected duration.
+This also shows the complete duration of your test.
+When you apply the ‘Scenario Elapsed Time’ filter, the X-axis shows the time only for the selected duration.

 - Y-axis: It has No. of Users count.

 The graph line shows the ramp-up, ramp-down and steady-state of the test.
 Ramp-up when users gradually increase, ramp-down when users gradually decrease and steady-state is a window in which you want to monitor system behaviour.
 Steady-state for a normal load test is a flat line whereas for a break-point test, it’s like a ramp-up pattern and for a spike test it’s a pattern form a zigzag.

 Refer to the below figure.
 Here you can check at what point of time how many virtual users are active.

 Merging of ‘Running Vuser Graph’ with other graphs: